mlibrary/about-aperio/src/content/about.md

 <h2 id="team">Aperio Press Leadership</h2>
 <h3>Aperio Management Team</h3>

 Aperio is run by members of the University of Virginia Library and led by the Management Team.
 The Managing Editor is responsible for the day-to-day operations of the press.
-The Management Team focuses on Aperio’s strategy, operations, and finances, and Fulcrum provides most of our technology and production services.
+The Management Team focuses on Aperio’s strategy, operations, and finances, and our vendors provides most of our technology and production services.

 * Dave Ghamandi, Open Publishing Librarian
 * Kiowa Hammons, Director of Copyright and Scholarly Communication Services